surankokila/intermediate-vc-course/_episodes/05_lesson4_basic.md

 - `git init` will start tracking changes in the current directory.
 - `git clone` will create a copy of a repository, such as from GitHub.
-- `git status` will show us differences in the repository relative to the last snapshot.
+- `git status` will show us differences in the workspace relative to the last snapshot.
+- `git diff` will show the line-by-line differences relative to the last snapshot.
 - `git log` will show us all the previous snapshots that led to the current state of the repository.
 - `git add` will mark changes to be included in the next snapshot.
 - `git commit` will make a new snapshot from the files marked with `add`.